nyaruka/floweditor/README.md

 ### Publishing

 To publish, simply invoke the desired semver -- patch, minor or major.
-This will version the package and publish it to the npm repository automatically.
+This will version the package and travis will publish it to the npm repository automatically.

 ```
 % yarn version --patch
+% git push --tags
 ```

 ### Contributing